sayakpaul/keras-xla-benchmarks/README.md

 ## Useful links 🌐

+* A [comprehensive report on Weights and Biases](http://wandb.me/keras-xla-benchmark) discussing the benchmarks in details.
 * Learn more about XLA from [here](https://www.tensorflow.org/xla).
 * You can explore the benchmark results here and interact with them:
 [wandb.ai/sayakpaul/keras-xla-benchmarks](https://wandb.ai/sayakpaul/keras-xla-benchmarks).